 A growing love for adventure honeymoons

-The recent trend towards adventure travel and ecotourism has impacted the honeymoon market.
-More and more honeymooners want to travel somewhere unusual or remote, and to inject some real adventure into their trip.
-Some go all out, trekking, camping, ‘yurt-ing’ or staying in eco lodges.
-The more popular option, however, involves soft adventure travel, with newlyweds wanting a bed, roof and shower at the end of each day.
+The more popular option, however, involves 'soft' adventure travel, with newlyweds wanting a plump bed, solid roof and perhaps a soaking tub at the end of each day.
 For such folks, hotels, lodges or glamping is more the tune they’re whistling, with good doses of adventure sports and cultural outings taking place during the day.

 According to Pinterest, 2019 saw a major uptick in safari honeymoon research.
 If your honeymoon thoughts are aligning with those of these Pinterest users, know that we offer a handful of fantastic trips in that vein: